Smart meter problems? You'll be automatically compensated under new rules – but not if your meter's gone 'dumb'

 The problem with broken smart meters

-Currently, energy firms are fined if they fail to meet targets for installing new smart meters.
+Previously, energy firms were only fined if they failed to meet targets for installing new smart meters.
 But these targets don't take into account whether a meter is actually working or not, which disincentivises them from resourcing fixing broken smart meters.
 This is why MoneySavingExpert.com founder Martin Lewis formally requested Energy Secretary Ed Miliband change the rules in September 2024.

 Commenting at the time of the smart meter plans being put forward in August 2025, MoneySavingExpert.com founder Martin Lewis said: